Wlad1slav/wayforpay-ts-integration/README.md

 ![MIT License](https://img.shields.io/badge/license-ISC-green.svg)

 wayforpay-ts-integration — a TypeScript SDK for integrating with the Wayforpay payment system.
-The package provides easy access to the Wayforpay API for processing payments, creating payment forms, and retrieving transaction lists.
+The package provides easy access to the Wayforpay API for processing payments, creating payment forms, retrieving transaction lists, and regular payments.

 🇺🇦 [Українська README.md](/README-UK.md)